Debian 12 KDE Plasma: The right GNU/Linux distribution for professional digital painting in 2024. Reasons and complete installation guide.

 I'm just here to say Cat! 🧡

-link @pineywoozle - Reply
+link @pineywoozle (s) for HARRIS - Reply

 Pineywoozle@masto.ai